enidrapp105/parpui/README.md

 # parpui
 ## parp soundboard
-Go check out [parp](https://github.com/enidrapp105/parp) for backend code
+Go check out [parp](https://github.com/enidrapp105/parp) for backend code and install dependencies

-This is a soundboard designed for ubuntu/debian desktops This is currently under construction, I will add more to this as it's fully fleshed out
+This is a soundboard designed for ubuntu/debian desktops